scottbucher/Alpha/README.md

-# Discord TypeScript Sharding Template
+# Alpha Discord Bot

-A TypeScript Discord bot with multi-machine sharding and bot-site support.
+A TypeScript all in one bot.